core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.

 * If a peer A is a non-CAPABLE device, it MUST run KUDOS only in no-FS mode.
 That is, when sending a KUDOS message, it MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value.
-Note that if the peer does not have any Bootstrap material stored with the other peers it intends to run KUDOS with, it may take advantage of the exception where non-CAPABLE devices may run KUDOS in FS mode described in {{non-capable-fs-mode}}.
+Note that, if peer A lacks a Bootstrap Master Secret and Bootstrap Master Salt to use with the other peer B, it can still run KUDOS in FS mode according to what is defined in {{non-capable-fs-mode}}.

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode.
 That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.